sprat/claylinux/README.md

 The Alpine's init script supports multiple boot modes: `diskless`, `data` and `sys`:
 - `sys` correspond to a classical installation on a hard disk, the system configuration persists after a reboot
 - `diskless` is used to run a system fully in RAM from a CD-ROM or USB key.
 Every change is lost after a reboot.
-In this mode, you can load a custom configuration of the system from a `apkovl` file.
+In this mode, you can load a custom configuration for the system using a `apkovl` file.
-- `data` is similar to `diskless`, but the `/var` directory is persisted on a separate disk.
+- `data` is similar to `diskless`, but the `/var` directory is persisted on a user-defined disk.

 During the boot, the Alpine's init script tries to find the boot media using the `nlplug-findfs` utility (found in the `mkinitfs` package).
-This utility use the `root` parameter (if provided) to determine the device containing the root filesystem.
+This utility use the `root` parameter to determine the device containing the root filesystem.
 If no `root` parameter is specified (`diskless` mode), the `nlplug-findfs` tries to find a `.boot_repository` file or a `apkovl` file in the block devices.
-If found, the init script considers it's the root filesystem and boot from it.
+If found, the init script considers it's the root filesystem and switch to it.

 Some interesting links:
 - https://wiki.alpinelinux.org/wiki/Create_a_Bootable_Device